-8.1 The following provides an overview of the resources available to the Authority during the year along with the outturn position compared to the budget.
-The tables below show how the revenue activity was financed during the year, highlighting that only around 16.8% of the net funding is from external sources, i.e. Revenue Support Grant (RSG), New Homes Bonus and Rural Services Delivery Grant, with the balance of 83.2% coming from council tax and locally retained business rates reflecting the continuing shift from central to local funding.
+7.1 The following provides an overview of the resources available to the Authority during the year along with the outturn position compared to the budget.
+The tables below show how the revenue activity was financed during the year, highlighting that only around 9.4% of the net funding is from external sources, i.e. New Homes Bonus and other non-ringfenced grants, with the balance of 90.6% coming from council tax and locally retained business rates reflecting the continuing shift from central to local funding.
 This position is shown net of fees and charges service income and highlighted in the tables on the following page.

-Financial Performance Against Budget 2018/19
+Financial Performance Against Budget 2019/20

-- 8.2 The financial performance of the Authority has been monitored throughout the year by officers and Members with regular reports being presented to Cabinet and Overview and Scrutiny Committee.
+7.2 The financial performance of the Authority has been monitored throughout the year by officers and Members with regular reports being presented to Cabinet and Overview and Scrutiny Committee.
 The summary below provides an overview of the outturn position compared to the updated budget (i.e. updated for virements and approved in-year updates).
-The overall outturn position for the financial year against budget was an underspend of £875k. - 8.3 Transfers to and from reserves in the year are made in line with the Authority's policy framework for earmarked reserves as approved as part of the annual budget setting process.
-In addition some roll forward requests of budget underspends have been approved as part of the outturn report where there is no annual budget provision in 2020/21.
+The overall outturn position for the financial year against budget was an underspend of £97k.

+7.3 Transfers to and from reserves in the year are made in line with the Authority's policy framework for earmarked reserves as approved as part of the annual budget setting process.
+In addition, some roll forward requests of budget underspends have been approved as part of the outturn report where there is no annual budget provision in 2021/22.